 USAID aims to increase access to safe water supply and basic sanitation in rural and urban areas, and encourages greater investment in water-related infrastructure while expanding a nascent private market sector and value chains for sanitation and hygiene products.
 USAID investments support the construction and rehabilitation of critical drinking water sources in rural areas of Ethiopia where water is scarce.
 Over the past five years, we have connected over 200,000 Ethiopians to sustainable sources of safe drinking water.

-We also support the Government of Ethiopia’s efforts by incorporating water, sanitation and hygiene activities into its health, education, humanitarian assistance and democracy and governance programs, and water resources management into its agriculture and food security activities.
+In addition, USAID projects promote healthy behaviors and educate families and communities about safe sanitation and hygiene practices at their homes to prevent illness and disease.
+We also support the Government of Ethiopia’s efforts by incorporating water, sanitation and hygiene activities into health, education, humanitarian assistance and democracy and governance programs; and water resource management into agriculture and food security activities.

 USAID’s Transform WASH focuses on construction and rehabilitation of water sources for irrigation, which ensures harvest yields and healthy livestock in drought and post conflict-affected woredas.
 Irrigation mitigates the negative effects of the Ukraine crisis on Ethiopia’s food security in drought-affected and post-conflict geographic areas.
 Increasing access to water will accelerate the restoration of markets, furthering peace building efforts.
 These activities include repairing and restoring access to WASH products and nascent supply chains serving small- and medium-sized enterprises (SMEs), providing economic opportunities to women and youth.

 CATALYZE: Market Systems for Growth supports the resilience of private sector firms operating in the WASH sector.
 In Addis Ababa and select secondary cities, the activity improves access for WASH businesses and consumers through blended finance and digital payment solutions.